 |WshUnnamed||Provides access to unnamed commands in Command line arguments.
 WshUnnamed object being a read-only collection, generally returned by Unnamed property of the WshArguments object.
 It uses a zero-based index to get the arguments.|

 WshUnnamed object provides two properties:

 WshUnnamed object provides one method:

-|WshUrlShortcut||Provides coders to create shortcut from Internet.|
+|WshUrlShortcut||It provides coders to create URL shortcuts from the Internet.|

 WshUrlShortcut object provides two properties:

 WshUrlShortcut object provides one method:

 |WshScriptExec||Provides access to error information and status of the script which has been started using Exec() method.|

 WshScriptExec provides one method